Skip to main content Skip to footer

 1. Purpose

-To provide a comprehensive partnership model for Haldimand County’s Field and Parks Management Groups which operate and maintain the municipality’s fields, parks and recreational amenities for the benefit of residents and visitors.
-The policy will ensure a fair, clear and consistent approach to identifying and evaluating partnership opportunities and address process related to both operating and capital matters.
+To provide a comprehensive updated partnership model for Haldimand County’s Field and Parks Management (FPM) Groups which operate and maintain many of the municipality’s fields, parks and recreational amenities for the benefit of residents and visitors.
+The policy ensures a fair, clear and consistent approach to identifying and evaluating partnership opportunities and address process related to both operating and capital matters.
 It is the intent of Haldimand County to encourage, support and maximize these partnership opportunities through the implementation of this policy.

 Among the principles to be considered in determining a partnership and related funding:

-Equity - Organizations will be treated in a fair, clear and consistent manner.
-Funding levels for operating assistance will be applied according to the size of the field, park and/or amenities which are being maintained.
+Equity - Organizations are to be treated in a fair, clear and consistent manner.
+Funding levels for operating assistance are applied according to the size of the field, park and/or amenities which are being maintained.

 Efficiency - Haldimand County appreciates the importance of community groups as partners in the efficient delivery of service to residents, families and visitors.
 The County will address matters related to the delivery of service at fields and parks managed by community partners in a time-sensitive and coordinated manner to ensure the health, safety and enjoyment of those assets.